Valve stem: Others

-Many other valves exist that are used only in certain regions or for limited purposes.
+Many other valves are used only in certain regions or for limited purposes.

-For example, the "Regina Valve" is a valve very much similar to the Presta and mostly being used in Italy.
 Invisible tire valves are different in design from traditional tire valves.
 An inflator stem is not used; instead, a removable cap on a valve stem embedded in the tire rim is fitted, with only the cap visible.
 When inflating the tire, the cap is first removed, typically with a coin, and then a "portable" dedicated inflator stem is screwed onto the valve stem.
-Through the inflator the tire is inflated as usual.
+Through the inflator, the tire is inflated as usual.